subrotoice/next-basic/README.md

 ### - Global styles

-- Styles to apply to all pages. h1, p,
+- Styles to apply to all pages. h1, p
-- Can not use .user-list

 ### - CSS Modules